 Mr. LeClerc has had the unique pleasure of being supported by his daughter, Danielle LeClerc-Klein, for over 30 years as his office administrator and paralegal.
 Danielle was born in San Francisco, California and graduated from Chico State in 1992 with a B.A. in Information & Communication Studies, as well as receiving her Paralegal Certificate after she had received her A.A. from Butte Community College in Legal Office Administration.

 Just recently, Ms. Klein received a certificate from Fullerton State in Professional Fiduciary Management for Trustees.
 Ms. Klein has not only used her specialized training to support her father’s law practice, but has provided services to:

 • Butte Community College as an instructor in legal office procedures

 • The County of Butte as a paralegal to the Public Guardian / Public Administrator

 • The Butte County Administration as a management analyst in the Risk Management Department.

 She has been sought out by private agencies to assist with special projects, including fiduciary management and corporate due diligence.
+Ms. Klein is involved in several local organizations and is also a member of the local Bar Association.
 Ms. Klein has followed her father’s footsteps by donating many hours of her time to support her community with her involvement in sports and the educational needs of students of local schools.
 On Ms. Klein’s off-time, you will most likely find her by her family’s side in their fishing and hunting endeavors.